6 Best Binoculars for Hunting (Deer, Elk & Other Game)

 Black Bear Hunting

-Black bear behind the bush
+black bear behind the bush

 You’ll generally find black bears in the woods, where you want high contrast without too much magnification.